return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/stmicro/stmmac/stmmac_main_c.rst

 Description
 -----------

-this function is called to clear the tx and rx descriptors in case of both basic and extended descriptors are used.
+this function is called to clear the TX and RX descriptors in case of both basic and extended descriptors are used.

 .. _`stmmac_init_rx_buffers`: